Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 ### Further Testing

 * The site was tested on a variety of devices from desktop to mobile to tablet.
 Other devices were simulated through Chrome devtools.
+* Lighthouse was used to test the 3 pages of this site.
+    * No category was lower than 85 for any test run.
 * Browsers used to test include Chrome, Edge, Safari, and Samsung Internet.
 * All links were properly tested and operational.
 * Friends and family were asked to test on personal devices and point out any visible flaws or errors.